bitcannery/bitcannery-website/pages/02.overview/docs.md

 ![](coat_of_arms.png)

-*Bitcannery* is a system designed to provide an encryption with extendable self-decryption time.
-In a nutshell, such encryption ensures that a message is automatically decrypted after a certain point in the future.
+*Bitcannery* is a platform designed to provide an encryption with extendable self-decryption time.
+Such encryption ensures that a message is automatically decrypted after a certain point in the future.
 This point in time can be continuously extended by the sender of the message.

 Real life applications may include data escrow, leaking, last-resort backups, inheritance, insurance and even a simple data storage.